 - chemotherapy drugs

-12 Popular Over-the-Counter Remedies That Cause Memory Loss
+12 Common OTC Remedies That Cause Memory Loss

-Not all medications that cause memory loss are prescription-only.
+Not all drugs that cause memory loss are prescription medications.

 Many popular over-the-counter (OTC) drugs also cause memory loss by blocking the neurotransmitter acetylcholine.